 Sustainable packaging is environmentally responsible and adds brand value by appealing to conscientious consumers.
 Unfortunately, there is a lot of confusion surrounding end-of-life options for many types of packaging.
 Inconsistency in labeling and lack of regulation has made it too easy for companies to label their packaging as “sustainable” or “green” when it is not any better for the environment than a plastic bag.

-When companies advertise “green” initiatives or products without evidence or action to back them up, it is commonly known as “green-washing”.
-Green-washing is far too common in the packaging industry, and consumer should be aware of how to spot it.
-For instance, just because a package says it is made from recycled materials does not mean it is recyclable itself, or even that most of the content that makes up the packaging is recycled.
+When companies advertise “green” initiatives or products without evidence or action to back them up, it is commonly known as “green-washing.”
+Green-washing is far too common in the packaging industry, and consumers should be aware of how to spot it.
+For instance, just because a package says it is made from recycled materials does not mean it is recyclable itself or even that most of the content that makes up the packaging is recycled.
 Parts of a package may be recyclable, while others aren’t, making it difficult for consumers to know where to put it.

 The Sustainable Packaging Coalition is on a mission to help consumers identify legitimate sustainable packaging and better understand how to dispose of all packaging responsibly.
-With its How2Recycle program, the organization is working with top brands across the country to standardize labeling with a logo and instructions that indicate whether or not a package is indeed sustainable, and how to properly dispose of it.
+With its How2Recycle program, the organization is working with top brands across the country to standardize labeling with a logo and instructions that indicate whether or not a package is indeed sustainable and how to dispose of it properly.

 PAC is a proud member of the Sustainable Packaging Coalition.
 Our sustainable packaging products carry the How2Recycle logo because we want to make it clear to consumers that they are getting a certified sustainable package from a brand they can trust.
-PAC has the ability to offer pouches that are multilayer, recyclable, or compostable, and create less environmental impact than cardboard boxes.
 For more information on PAC’s sustainable packaging solutions or the How2Recycle program, please Contact Us.